mark-kubacki/http.upload/README.md

 This plugin writes files blockwise for a better performance.
 Limits are rounded up by a few kilobytes to the next full block.

-Optional, but required if you want to use the built-in authorization feature:

- * **hmac_keys_in** is a space-delimited list of `username → shared secret` associations.
-   The latter is binary data, encoded using *base64*, with a recommended length of 32 octets.
- * **timestamp_tolerance** sets the validity of a request with *authorization*, and is used to account for clock drift difference between the uploader's and the server's computer.
-   It is given as power of 2, and its default value is 2 (as in: ± four seconds = 1<<2 = 2**2).
-   Set this to 1 or 0 with reliably synchronized clocks.
- * **silent_auth_errors**, if set the plugin's built-in authorization will return no HTTP errors of its own.
-   Instead, the request will be handed over to the next middleware, which then will most probably return a HTTP error.
-   This is a cheap way to obscure that your site accepts uploads.

 Tutorial
 --------